 Best Rated Seats for Installation Without the Base

-The Peg Perego Primo Viaggio 4-35 and Peg Perego Nido use the European color-coded belt path with easy lock-offs that help them earn 10s.
+The Peg Perego Primo Viaggio 4-35 and Peg Perego Nido use the European color-coded belt path with easy lock-offs, and they earned top marks for this test as a result.
 This result means they have the highest scores for two installation methods in our tests!
 Depending on your installation method, either seat could easily meet your requirements.

 If you live in the city and use taxis or Uber, we encourage you to consider the top-ranked options in this metric, as you'll typically need to install your seat without the base to avoid lugging both components around town.
 The Peg Perego Primo Viaggio 4-35 and the UPPAbaby Mesa have impressive scores for ease of installation without the base and are potential contenders for public transportation.
-The Doona only earns an 8 for installation without using the base, but it converts to a stroller when you reach your destination, eliminating the need for additional gear, making it an excellent choice for urbanites looking to decrease the hassle of baby transportation.
+The Doona only earns high marks for installation without using the base, and it converts to a stroller when you reach your destination, eliminating the need for additional gear.
+This design makes it an excellent choice for urbanites looking to decrease the hassle of baby transportation.
 In fact, we feel that the Doona is one of the best options for city dwellers, thanks to its strolling capabilities.

 Ease of Use